barda123/PCF_seg/README.md

 `python train.py`

-Running this script should create and train some figures which describe the new model's performance.
+Running this script should create and train a mode, outputting some figures which describe the new model's performance.
 The script will print out the location where the model is being saved, you should make a note of this.

 In order to train a model using a combination of existing + novel data, I recommend:
  * Understanding how `train.py` currently functions